 A-302: Neurodevelopmental Disorders

 A neurodevelopmental disorder is defined as autism, attention deficit/hyperactivity disorder, intellectual disabilities, or specific learning disabilities.
 Improvement is achieved using services specific to these disabilities, such as Employment Specialists with the Autism Endorsement, Autism Spectrum Disorder Support, and the Environmental Work Assessment.
-Additionally, statewide training on neurodevelopmental disorders are available for all staff from the state office program specialist .
+Additionally, statewide training on neurodevelopmental disorders are available for all staff from the State Office Program Specialist for Autism and Intellectual and Developmental Disabilities.

 For more information, see B-308: Services for Neurodevelopment and Psychological Disorders.